atomicdata-dev/atomic-data-docs/src/schema/faq.md

 However, feel free to create a new kind of Datatype that, in turn, refers to other Datatypes.
 Perhaps Generics, or Option like types should be part of the Atomic Base Datatypes.

+## Do you have an `enum` datatype?

+In Atomic Data, `enum` is not a datatype, but it's a constraint that can be added to properties that have You can set [`allows-only`](https://atomicdata.dev/properties/allowsOnly) on a Property, and use that to limit which values are allowed.

 ## How should a client deal with Shortname collisions?

 Atomic Data guarantees Subject-Property uniqueness, which means that Valid Resources are guaranteed to have only one of each Property.